 My name is Amara, and this is my training blog.
-I write mostly about my misadventures while training for endurance events, like marathons.
-I used to train for triathlons and hikes and I hope to get back to those activities eventually.
+I write mostly about my misadventures while training and traveling for endurance events, like marathons.
+(I used to train for triathlons and hikes and I hope to get back to those activities eventually.)

 I began blogging regularly when I began running regularly.
 Yup, there’s definitely a correlation!
 In February of 2011, I challenged myself to a 21-day running streak, mostly to see if I could do it.
 Somewhere I had heard that it took 21 days to make a habit stick.
 I looked around me and most of the successful people I knew all had one thing in common: they all ran.
 At the time, I also had a friend who had just picked up running, and geolocation apps were all the rage, so being an avid social media user, I gave in to the trend.